codebypatrickleung/kopru-cli/README.md

 ## Supported Configurations

+While the overall migration workflow is consistent across operating systems, certain OS-specific configurations are required during the process.
+Kopru have been tested using the platform images listed below so far:

 - **Source Platform**: (more platforms coming soon)
   - Microsoft Azure
 - **Operating System**: (more OSes coming soon)